Strumenta/SmartReader/README.md

 ## Why you May Want to Use it

- There are already other similar good projects, but they don't support .NET Core and they are based on old version of Readability.
+ There are already other similar good projects, but they don't support .NET Stamdard and they are based on old versions of Readability.
 The original library is already quite stable, but there are always improvement to be made.
-So by relying on a original library maintained by such a competent organization we can piggyback on their hard work and user base.
+So by relying on a original library maintained by a large organization like Mozilla we can piggyback on their hard work and user base.

  There are also some improvements: it returns an author and publication date, the language of the article, the featured image, a list of images and an indication of the time needed to read it.